 In administering discipline, school officials will be careful to observe the right to due process under the law for each student.
-The nature of the violation determines the due process that school officials follow.
+The nature of the violation determines the due process procedures that school officials follow.

-1. DUE-PROCESS RIGHTS (A) FOR STUDENTS CHARGED WITH POSSESSION OF A DANGEROUS WEAPON, POSSESSION OF A CONTROLLED SUBSTANCE, OR ASSAULT

-ON SCHOOL STAFF AND/OR (B) FOR STUDENTS WHO HAVE BEEN CHARGED WITH OR CONVICTED OF A FELONY/FELONY DELINQUENCY (M.G.L. c.
+1. DUE-PROCESS RIGHTS (A) FOR STUDENTS CHARGED WITH POSSESSION OF A DANGEROUS WEAPON, POSSESSION OF A CONTROLLED SUBSTANCE, OR ASSAULT ON SCHOOL STAFF AND/OR (B) FOR STUDENTS WHO HAVE BEEN CHARGED WITH OR CONVICTED OF A FELONY/FELONY DELINQUENCY (M.G.L. c.
 71, § 37H, M.G.L. c.
 71, § 37H 1⁄2).

-- Interim Short Term Disciplinary Sanctions: In limited situations where a student is charged with a violation of M.G.L. c.
+Interim Short Term Disciplinary Sanctions: In limited situations where a student is charged with a violation of M.G.L. c.
 71, § 37H or is subject to suspension in accordance with M.G.L. c.
-71, § 37H1/2, and is determined to present an immediate threat to persons, property, or the orderly educational environment of the school, the Student may be suspended from school on an interim short term basis of ten (10) school days or less pending a formal hearing to consider the student's long term suspension or expulsion.
-Prior to the imposition of any disciplinary sanction that might result in a student's interim suspension from school for ten (10) consecutive school days or less pending a long-term suspension/expulsion hearing, the student will be given oral notice of the offense with which they are charged and an opportunity to respond.
-In the event that the Principal or designee determines that the student will be suspended from school on an interim, short-term basis pending a formal hearing to consider the student's possible long-term suspension or expulsion, the student and the student's parent(s)/guardian(s) will be notified by telephone and in writing. - Long Term Disciplinary Sanctions: Prior to the imposition of any disciplinary sanction that might result in the student's suspension from school for more than ten (10) consecutive school days or expulsion pursuant to M.G.L. c.
+71, § 37H1/2, and is determined to present an immediate threat to persons, property, or the orderly educational environment of the school, the Student may be removed from school on an interim short term basis of ten (10) school days or less pending a formal hearing to consider the student's long term suspension or expulsion.
+Prior to the imposition of any disciplinary sanction that might result in a student's interim removal from school for ten (10) consecutive school days or less pending a long-term suspension/expulsion hearing, the student will be given oral notice of the offense with which they are charged and an opportunity to respond.
+In the event that the Principal determines that the student will be suspended from school on an interim, short-term basis pending a formal hearing to consider the student's possible long-term suspension or expulsion, the student and the student's parent(s)/guardian(s) will be notified by telephone and in writing.
+Such interim removals in accordance with M.G.L. c.
+71 §§ 37H and/or 37H1/2 shall not be subject to appeal.

+Long Term Disciplinary Sanctions: Prior to the imposition of any disciplinary sanction that might result in the student's suspension from school or expulsion pursuant to M.G.L. c.
 71, §37H or M.G.L. c.
 71, §37H1/2, the student and the parents/guardians will be given written notice in English and in the primary language of the student's home of a Principal's hearing at which the student and parent/guardian have the right to be represented by an attorney (at their expense), to examine the evidence against the student and to present witnesses and documentary evidence in the student's defense.
 Following this hearing, a written decision will be issued.
 The student and the parent(s)/guardian(s) will have the right to appeal any decision imposing a long-term suspension or expulsion from school to the Superintendent.
 Where the student is excluded in accordance with M.G.L. c.
-71, §37H, the student shall have ten (10) calendar days from the effective date of the exclusion to file a written appeal with the Superintendent.
+71, §37H, the student shall have ten (10) calendar days from the effective date of the suspension or expulsion to file a written appeal with the Superintendent.
 For exclusions imposed pursuant to M.G.L. c.
-71, §37H /2, the student shall have five (5) calendar days from the effective date of the exclusion to file a written appeal with the Superintendent.
+71, §37H 1⁄2, the student shall have five (5) calendar days from the effective date of the exclusion to file a written appeal with the Superintendent.
 Pending the outcome of any such appeal, the disciplinary sanction imposed shall remain in effect.
 M.G.L. c.
 71, §37H and M.G.L. c.
-71, §37H /2.
+71, §37H 1/2.

 2. DUE-PROCESS RIGHTS FOR STUDENTS CHARGED WITH OTHER VIOLATIONS (M.G.L. c.
-71, § 37H /4/603 CMR 53.00).
+71, § 37H 3⁄4 /603 CMR 53.00).

-• Notice and Principal's Hearing:
+Notice and Principal's Hearing: